 Hot Water Capacity

-One of the considerations when comparing tankless and tank electric hot water heaters is the hot water capacity they can provide.
-Tank electric heaters typically have a larger storage capacity, allowing them to supply more hot water at once.
+When comparing tankless and tank electric hot water heaters, it’s essential to think about how much hot water they can provide.
+Tank electric heaters usually boast a larger storage capacity, which means they can deliver more hot water at once.

 This makes tank heaters suitable for households with high hot water demands, such as multiple bathrooms or large families.
 On the other hand, tankless electric heaters provide hot water on demand and do not have a storage limitation.